techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 END FOREVER
 ```

-### Instructor Notes
+### Instructor Notes — Movement Loop

-Explain that:

-- The FOREVER loop repeats again and again until the program ends.
+Explain clearly what happens in order:

+1. **MOVE barrel BY 1 STEP**
-- `MOVE barrel BY 1 STEP` moves the sprite in its current direction.
+   - The barrel moves one LED in its current direction.
-- `BOUNCE` reverses direction when the barrel hits an edge.
+   - At the start this will be from right to left (depending on how the sprite was created).

+2. **IF barrel IS ON EDGE THEN BOUNCE**
+   - When the barrel reaches either left or right edge, it flips direction.
+   - This makes it go back and forth across the bottom row.

+3. **PAUSE speed ms**
+   - This pause controls the game’s rhythm.
-- `PAUSE speed ms` controls how quickly the barrel moves.
+   - Changing `speed` changes how quickly the barrel moves.

-Good prompts:
+Link this back to the warm‑up:

+> “Just like in our small FOREVER examples, the loop never stops.
+> It keeps moving the barrel, bouncing, and waiting, again and again.”

+Prompts for reasoning:

-- “If we halve the `speed`, what happens to the game difficulty?”
+- “If we halve the `speed`, what happens to the difficulty?”
-- “What would happen if we removed the PAUSE altogether?”
+- “What if we removed the PAUSE completely — would it still feel playable?”

-At this stage, participants can see the barrel moving and bouncing while they test the jump timing, even though there is no scoring or game over yet.
+- “Does anything inside this loop ever stop it?”
+(Answer: No — that happens later with GAME OVER.)

+Once this step is complete, participants can test:

+- The barrel slides left and right on the bottom row.
+- The jumper can jump, but hits don’t matter yet — no scoring or game over.

 ---

-# Part D — Scoring and Difficulty (Score + Speed)
+## B4 — Scoring and Difficulty (Score + Speed)

+Now we add a simple form of **progress** and **difficulty increase**.

-Now we reward the player for surviving.
-Each time the barrel passes across the screen (reaching `x = 0`), we:
+Each time the barrel reaches the left edge (`x = 0`), we:

+- assume the jumper has successfully avoided it,
-- increase `score` by 1
+- increase `score` by 1,
-- reduce `speed` slightly to make the game harder
+- decrease `speed` to make the next pass a bit faster.

----

-## D1 — TTC Pseudocode: Adding Score and Speed Change
+### TTC Pseudocode — Add Score and Speed Change

-Extend the FOREVER loop with this extra block near the end:
+This logic extends the FOREVER loop.
+After the pause, add:

 ```text
     IF [x position of barrel] = 0 THEN